Specialist Mortgage Broker - 7 Reasons Why You Should Use One

 With a typical buy to let, rent is guaranteed for an assured shorthand tenancy (AST) of at least six months, and mortgage lenders like this level of security to offset risk with your application.

 You’re more likely to keep up with your mortgage repayments with a regular, reliable income stream of rental payments.

-You need a specialist lender.
-And again, having a conversation with a good mortgage broker cuts out the hassle and ensures you’re speaking to the right lenders for your case.
+It would help if you had a specialist lender.
+And again, having a conversation with a good mortgage broker reduces the hassle and ensures you’re speaking to the suitable lenders for your case.

 Give us a call

 Contact us to arrange a convenient time for an in-depth first discussion with one of our trusted finance brokers and see how mortgage advice can benefit you.

 Or click here to make an online enquiry with us.